arendjr/selectivity/README.md

 ------------

 Selectivity is built modularly and uses Gulp as a build system to build its distributable files.
-To install the necessary dependencies, please run:
+To install the necessary dependencies for the build system, please run:

     $ npm install -g gulp
     $ npm install